Camii Kebir Mah. Eşref Ayhan Cad. No:46 Kaymaklı/Nevşehi̇r.

 Kaymaklı Yeraltı Şehri (Kaymakli Underground City) is a complex underground city with eight levels, big enough to house 5,000 people.
 There are different rooms for all purposes like grain storage, stables for the animals, wine cellars, and all other needs of rural life.
 Even the wineries and floor mills were underground.
 There are also underground chapels, places for worship and cemetries.
 The city is protected by a system of strong doors, some were obviously wooden, but there are several millstone-like rock which were rolled in front of the door.
 Dead-end corridors and labyrinths were used to trap the intruders and kill them.
 And if anything else failed, there are secret escape routes.

 Although the city has eight levels, only four are open to the public.
 The top level was used until recent time.
 The owners of the surrounding houses created entrances and used it as cellars.
-Originally this level was used mainly as stables for the domestic animals.
+Originally, this level was used mainly as stables for domestic animals.
 The second level shows a christian church and a cemetery, some living rooms, and a huge rock used to block the entrance.
 The third floor is for storage of grain, floor and wine, and contains the winery and the floor mill.
-The forth floor has the communal kitchen with many food storage areas and ovens.
+The forth floor has a communal kitchen with several food storage areas and ovens.
 A huge block of andesite was used to block the entrance.
 During peaceful periods it was used as a foundation for burning mortar or melting copper.
 This hard and heavy rock is also a volcanic rock, but from other layers than the soft tufa, and it was mined somewhere else and moved to the city.